rvflash/logm/README.md

    - `LogHandler`: a logging middleware to log detail about the request and the response.
    - `RecoverHandler`: a middleware to recover on panic, log the message as ERROR and the stack trace as DEBUG.
    - `TraceHandler`: a middleware to retrieve request header `X-Trace-Id` (see `NewTraceFromHTTPRequest`) and propagate its value through the request context.
 5. Provides `TimeElapsed` to log in defer the time elapsed of a function.
+6. Offers a testing sub-package named `logmtest` to verify the data logged.

 ### Installation